Home Budget Australia – How much money do you need to work & travel?

 If you already have one, make sure it’s valid for at least the duration of your stay in Australia.
 We recommend a validity of several months after the end of your visa if you plan to travel more after your WHV.

-Working Holiday Visa Application
+Visa Application

-The Working Holiday Visa costs $715 (around £370/€430).
+The Working Holiday Visa costs $635.
 It is important to get your visa before buying your plane ticket or taking out travel insurance.
-The WHV is valid for one year and renewable twice under certain conditions.
+This is your ticket to work and live in Australia for up to a year, with the possibility of extension.

 Warning: Make sure you complete your visa application on the official Government website and not any other website!